-Dragons will soon be soaring into Harry Potter Wizards Unite.
+Dragons will be soaring into Harry Potter Wizards Unite on September 7th.

 Announced alongside the news of the first Harry Potter Wizards Unite Fan Festival in Indianapolis, Dragons will be the first new Oddity to appear since the game's release.